 The sedimentary layers that make up the vast majority of the Paleozoic, Mesozoic, and Cenozoic rock layers are incredibly important to understanding the processes of the Flood and its aftermath.
-Thousands of feet worth of fossil-bearing sediment are recorded in the geologic column, and any Flood models made must attempt to provide an adequate explanation for their origin.
-Additionally, the Great Unconformity that lies at the very bottom of all of those layers represents a huge erosional surface; what processes could cause such a dramatic, worldwide boundary?
+Thousands of feet worth of fossil-bearing sediment are recorded in the geologic column.
+Any Flood models made must attempt to provide an adequate explanation for their origin.
+Additionally, the Great Unconformity that lies at the very bottom of all of those layers represents a huge erosional surface.
+What processes could cause such a dramatic, worldwide boundary?
 Dr. John Baumgardner, a geophysicist, has researched the possible role of large tsunamis in creating these vast sedimentary sequences.

 This study revealed that the Flood model has to explain many questions regarding the geologic record, including:

 - “What was the source of such a massive quantity of sediment during such a brief span of time?”

 - “What sort of water process might conceivably emplace so much sediment above sea level on top of that land surface?”

 - “What sort of transport and depositional process could conceivably generate such uniform layers over such vast horizontal distances?”

 - “In the context of the Flood, what is the mechanism responsible for such repetitive and detailed structure? [bedding planes]”

 - “In the context of the Flood, what mechanism might account for this pattern [of megasequences]?”

 - “When in earth history did such intense erosion [of the continental shields] occur if it was not during the Genesis Flood?
 And by what sort of process?

 Tsunamis are large waves of water that are typically generated by forces such as earthquakes or massive landslides.
 The release of energy propagates a wave and upon reaching the shore the wave increases in height as the seafloor gets more shallow.